 designed to process the data directly; instead, they are used to create

 a pipeline.
-A pipeline consists of stages that are applied to a point
+A pipeline consists of atomic stages that are applied to a

-cloud in order.
-Each stage can either transform the point cloud within
+point cloud in order.
+Each stage can either transform the point cloud

-the pipeline without generating any output or process the point cloud to
+within the pipeline without generating any output or process the point

 In the figure below, there are 4 LAS/LAZ files and a pipeline that (1) reads a file, (2) builds and writes a DTM on disk, (3) transforms the point cloud by normalizing the elevation, (4) builds a canopy height model using the transformed point cloud, and (5) transforms the point cloud by removing points below 5 m.
 The resulting version of the point cloud (points above 5m) is discarded and lost because there is no additional stage in this pipeline.
 However, other stages can be added, such as the application of a predictive model for points above 5 m or a stage that writes the point cloud to disk.